Best Online Learning Platforms

 What do the reviews say?

 There is one trend I noticed when doing my research for this article.
 Most of the online universities have 3-star reviews on Trustpilot.
 Upon reading them, I notice a few 5-star reviews from people who have had positive experiences studying.
 Then there are a bunch of angry 1-star reviews from people who signed up for a free trial and subsequently charged when the trial ended.
 What can we learn from this?
 Don't expect your education for free!
 If you want to invest in yourself with online courses, you are better off figuring out what you can afford and making a decision accordingly.
 If you want free education, be prepared to do the research yourself.
+To find the best online learning platform for you, it's important to do your research.

 And remember: Caveat Emptor - let the buyer beware